Annastasshia/First-demo-repo/README.md

 # Refactor-HW

 Installation
-File can be downloaded as a zipped folder from Google Drive.
+File can be downloaded as a zipped folder.
 The HTML file can be found in this “homework refactor” folder.
 All images and css files can be found in the “assets” folder.

 Usage